 If you have decided that you want to forward your Exchange email to some other email account, you will need to set up an Exchange forwarding rule which can be done as follows:

-- Go to the Outlook web interface at https://mail.iu.edu/.
-If you get an error (see note above) please wait and try later.
+- Go to the Outlook web interface at https://outlook.office365.com/owa/iu.edu.
+If your account was just created and you get an error (see note above) please wait and try later as it take some time for the account to fully propagate (as long as the next day).
+If prompted, you will need to set up DUO 2-factor authentication.

-- Near the upper right corner, click the Settings icon (looks like a gear) and select Options from the menu.
+- Near the upper right corner, click the Settings icon (looks like a gear) and select View all Outlook settings from the menu.

-- On the left menu, select organize email.
+- On the menu, click the Rules tab.

-- Under Name, give this rule a meaningful name (like "Forward all messages to gmail")
+- Under Name your rule, give this rule a meaningful name (like "Forward all messages to gmail")

-- Under "When the message arrives, and:", use the drop-down menu to select [Apply to all messages].
+- Under Condition, use the drop-down menu to select Apply to all messages which may be at the very bottom of the menu.

-Please note that it might be against IU policy for faculty and staff to forward their IU email to mail systems outside of IU (such as gmail, yahoo, personal email server, etc).
-Faculty and staff (including students working as AIs/UIs) receive email to their IU account that may include sensitive data (including, but not limited to, FERPA-protected communications with students).
+Please note that it might be against IU policy for faculty, staff, and student employees to forward their IU email to mail systems outside of IU (such as gmail, yahoo, personal email server, etc).
+Faculty and staff (including students working as AIs/UIs per About email for graduate SAAs and Student use of email for work-related purposes) receive email to their IU account that may include sensitive data (including, but not limited to, FERPA-protected communications with students).
 The only qualified email system for such potentially sensitive data is the Exchange system.
-Other non-IU mail systems (such as gmail/umail) are not an IU-approved place to receive sensitive data.
-In order to be completely in compliance with IU policy, our recommendation is that faculty and staff forward all IU email to an Exchange account and not forward it to unapproved non-IU email systems.
+Other non-IU mail systems (such as gmail) are not an IU-approved place to receive sensitive data.
+In order to be completely in compliance with IU policy, our recommendation is that faculty, staff, and student employees who are Associate Instructors forward all IU email to an Exchange account and not forward it to unapproved non-IU email systems (including gmail).

 Step 3: Verify That Your Forwarding Rules Are Working

 It is important to verify that any forwarding rules you set up are working as expected so you don't lose email.
-You should send yourself email to all the IU addresses you have including @iu.edu, @indiana.edu, and @umail.iu.edu and be sure you see them all.
+You should send yourself email to all the IU addresses you have including @iu.edu, @indiana.edu, and @xmail.iu.edu and be sure you see them all.
 Just keep in mind that some mail systems do unexpected things with the forwarding of email you send to yourself.
-Both Umail/Gmail and Exchange do unexpected things so your best bet is to do this testing from some non-IU/non-Umail email account.
+Both Gmail@IU and Exchange do unexpected things so your best bet is to do this testing from some non-IU/Gmail@IU email account.

 If you have chosen to forward your Exchange email to some other account, you should also do the following.